finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

             try
             {
-                // [EXPERIMENTAL] UpsertPersonAccessMetadata: Upsert a Person Access Metadata entry associated with a specific metadataKey.
+                // [EXPERIMENTAL] Upsert a Person Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.
                 ResourceListOfAccessMetadataValueOf result = apiInstance.UpsertPersonAccessMetadata(idTypeScope, idTypeCode, code, metadataKey, upsertPersonAccessMetadataRequest, effectiveAt);
                 Debug.WriteLine(result);
             }